stiftelsen-effekt/effekt-backend/README.md

 npx prisma migrate reset
 ```

-Use the `--skip-seed` flag, if you want the database to be empty (no testdata will be added).
+Use the `--skip-seed` flag, if you want the database to be empty (no test-data will be added).

 Now, let's double check that the schema is correct!
 Try: